adobe-research/node-theseus/README.md

 The `--theseus-verbose` option prints light debugging output. `--theseus-verbose=2` prints heavy debugging output.
 Those options may be useful for troubleshooting the connection with Theseus.

+The `--theseus-exclude=glob` option excludes the given file path glob from being instrumented.
+For example, `--theseus-exclude='*.js'` will exclude all the `*.js` files in the current directory.

 The `--theseus-include-modules` option causes files in `node_modules` to also be instrumented.
 They aren't by default for performance reasons.

 License